osrg/goplane/test/netlink/README.md

      ```

 ## How to play
-demo.py boots 3 goplane containers (g1 to g3) and 6 host containers (h1 to h6)
+demo.py boots 3 goplane containers (g1 to g3) and 6 host containers (h1 to h3
-in the following topology.
+and j1 to j3) in the following topology. h1 to h3 belongs to the same virtual
+network and j1 to j3 as well.

 ```
      ------------------------------